 The word persona comes from Latin and was originally used to define a “mask, character played by an actor.”
 You might be wondering if the English word person originated from the Latin persona, and you are correct, it did!
 So is a persona a character, like in the original meaning, or an individual, like a person?

 Well, it’s a little bit of both.
 A user persona is a character envisioned to represent the individuals (users) who will be consuming your product.
-User personas are essential for an effective product development and product marketing strategy, as they help define your user segments and improve your reach to your target audience.
+User personas are essential for an effective product development and product marketing strategy, as they help define your product positioning and improve your reach to your target audience.

 User persona vs. ICP: What is the difference? #